If you want to know the difference between a domain and a URL, you’ve come to the right place.

 Adding a specific location makes your website more accessible.

-An example is supremenewyork.com, which works because if you search for a supreme store in New York, you’ll most likely type “supreme new york” on Google.
+An example is supremenewyork.com, which works because if you search for a Supreme store in New York, you’ll most likely type “supreme USA” on Google.

-There are five things you need to consider when choosing a domain name.
+Here are five things to consider when choosing a domain name.

 Ensure you choose a relevant SLD for your domain.
 The most recognizable and trusted domain extension is .com.
 Very rarely are there situations where using another SLD is acceptable.